Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 <!-- > -->

-All of the examples here may need some name changes to work with your server or components!
+All of the examples here may need some name changes to work with your server and components!

 <!-- > -->